SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/notes.md

 	3. Limitations:
 	•	Only top features are shown; full feature set isn’t visualized.
 	•	Heatmaps are for intuition and presentation; all quantitative analyses should rely on the CSVs (feature-level mean, temporal profiles, top-feature temporal data).

+---

+wasnt sure what was needed in terms of comparison between shap and saliency if we needed to write new code but turns out its just a geenral comparison not a like for like where we compare via statstical analysis since they both were computed usign different feature sets anyways

+Here’s what “interpretation” realistically means for your project:

+⸻

+1. Analyse the saliency outputs you already have

+You’ve already generated:
+	•	{target}_feature_saliency.csv → overall feature importance.
+	•	{target}_temporal_saliency.csv → when the model is most sensitive.
+	•	{target}_top_features_temporal.csv → time profiles of top features.
+	•	{target}_mean_heatmap.png → visual summary.

+Interpretation only involves reading and describing these files:
+	•	Identify which features have highest mean_abs_saliency.
+	•	Describe when their importance peaks across the sequence (from the temporal CSVs).
+	•	Use the heatmap PNGs to visually show these time–feature patterns.

+No new code is required.

+⸻

+2. Compare with SHAP (conceptually, not computationally)

+You don’t need to calculate correlations or new metrics.
+Just write your comparison qualitatively:
+	•	Do the same physiological features (SpO₂, RR, HR, etc.) appear as top features in both SHAP and saliency?
+	•	Does saliency show when those features matter (e.g., SpO₂ early in sequence, HR later)?
+	•	If not, suggest why (e.g., TCN captures trends over time, SHAP only captured summary values).

+This is enough to demonstrate:
+	•	SHAP → what matters.
+	•	Saliency → when it matters.
+Together they show feature-level + temporal interpretability.

+⸻

+3. For “alignment vs divergence”

+You don’t need to compute anything.
+You just check:
+	•	Alignment → features appear in both SHAP and saliency top lists.
+	•	Divergence → features only appear in saliency (or only in SHAP).
+Then explain plausible reasons (temporal dynamics, interactions, etc.).

+⸻

+4. Heatmap inspection

+You simply open the PNGs and describe them:
+	•	Identify the dominant colour regions (e.g., brighter = more influence).
+	•	Mention which features are bright and at what time indices (early, mid, late).
+	•	Relate that to known deterioration physiology (e.g., “saliency peaks for SpO₂ before risk rises, consistent with early desaturation detection”).

+That’s all that’s expected for interpretability analysis — no new coding beyond plotting or reading CSVs.

+---

+Since we have 12 outputs to analyse how deep should we analyse, should it be general trends and not too deep?

+Correct.
+For 12 outputs, the analysis should stay at the trend and pattern level, not per-timestep detail.
+Recommended scope:
+	•	Feature-level CSVs: summarise top 5–10 features by mean and variability; highlight broad stability or volatility patterns.
+	•	Temporal saliency: describe general regions of high vs low attention (early, middle, late sequence).
+	•	Top feature temporal CSVs: note recurring peaks or synchronized trends across key variables.
+	•	Mean heatmaps: interpret overall structure (broad horizontal/vertical patterns) rather than pixel-level variation.

+Depth target:
+	•	~1 paragraph (3–4 sentences) per output.
+	•	Only expand when a pattern directly supports or contradicts earlier SHAP findings.

+Goal: extract interpretable clinical or temporal trends, not micro-level numeric commentary.